iterative/dvc.org/static/docs/get-started/example-versioning.md

-`dvc add` is a perfectly reasonable choice when you need to keep track of different versions of data sets or model files that come and are updated from external sources. `data` directory above with cats and dogs images is a good example (just don't forget to run `dvc remove` when you need to [modify or replace](/doc/user-guide/update-tracked-file) a file that is under DVC control).
+`dvc add` is a perfectly reasonable choice when you need to keep track of different versions of data sets or model files that come and are updated from external sources. `data` directory above with cats and dogs images is a good example (just don't forget to run `dvc remove` or `dvc unprotect` when you need to [modify or replace](/doc/user-guide/update-tracked-file) a file that is under DVC control).

 On the other hand, there are files that are result of running some code.
 In our example, you should have noticed, that `train.py` produces binary files (e.g.